Parental Mental Ill-health

 • become young carers;

-• have been neglected as their parents cannot look after them;
+• have been neglected because their parents cannot look after them;

 • be teased and bullied by their peers;

-• be experiencing periods of separation from parents who have to leave the home for treatment;
+• experience periods of separation from parents who have to leave the home for treatment;

 Spot the signs

-• Worried about what is happening at home.
+• worry about what is happening at home;

-• Organisations can help children/young people by understanding that poor behaviour may be due to stresses at home and a cry for help.
+• display negative behaviour that may be due to stresses at home and a cry for help.

 What to do

-• Listen to the child/young person – what is life like for them, what are their fears, worries and wishes?
+• Listen to the child or young person – what is life like for them, what are their fears, worries and wishes?

-• Help the child/young person to understand what is happening with their parent.
+• Help the child or young person to understand what is happening with their parent.

-• Create an open environment – avoid jumping to conclusions about what their life must be like.
+• Create an open culture – avoid jumping to conclusions about what their life must be like.
 Not all children and young people are affected by their parent’s mental ill-health.

 • Look at what adaptations you can make to support young carers.

-• Check children/young people have safe relationships – in their family, with their peers and with your staff.
-Create the environment where it’s okay to talk even about the most difficult things.
+• Check children and young people have safe relationships – in their family, with their peers and with your staff.
+Create a culture where it’s okay to talk even about the most difficult things.
 Where do they go to get help and support?
 What about when things are difficult at home (e.g., in the late evening)?

-• Know the signs and know what to do – use the checklist above, your safeguarding procedures and have the confidence to raise parental mental ill-health as a possibility.
+• Know the signs and know what to do – use the list above to consider what you are seeing, follow your safeguarding procedures and have the confidence to raise parental mental ill-health as a possibility.

 • Take action – and keep taking action until you know children and young people safe.